 The Award is presented to three recipients once every two years.

 When will the award winners be announced?

-The first cohort of award winners will be announced in September 2017.
-The Award will be presented to three award winners Fall 2017 in Ottawa, Canada.
+The first cohort of award winners were announced in September 2017.
+The Award was presented to three award winners in Fall 2017 in Ottawa, Canada.